Home

 William Bradford, The Port of New Bedford from Crow Island, 1854, oil painting.
 New Bedford Whaling Museum, 1975.18

-This data-driven site will be useful to a wide range of people, from family historians searching for ancestors, to scholars of the whaling industry, to teachers and their students.
+This data-driven site is of use to a wide range of people, from family historians searching for ancestors, to scholars of the whaling industry, to teachers and their students.

 Whale oil provided fuel for lighting and lubrication for the gears of the industrial revolution, until it was replaced by petroleum products in the mid-nineteenth century.
 In the United States the whaling industry ranked ninth in overall value to the economy at its height in the mid-1840s.
 The documentation of that industry is extensive; the data presented here combines information from many sources including logbooks, journals, ship registers, newspapers, business papers, and custom house records.